Njuelle/how-to-dashboard/part3.md

       - xpack.watcher.enabled=false
 ```

-If you look at the ```kdc-kuzzle``` service we will see we have added a new volume to mount our second plugin.
+If you look at the ```kdc-kuzzle``` service you will see we have added a new volume to mount our second plugin.

-Like i said, this time we want visualize light level in Data-studio so we need to update our configuration files to change our probe system.
+Like I said, this time we want visualize light level in Data-studio so we need to update our configuration files to change our probe system.

 Here an example of document sends by our light level sensor :